Purpose: To give intermediate level learners an opportunity to understand and practice correct adjective order in English.

 You do it:

 Using flash cards prepared ahead of time, groups of students sequence sentences containing series of adjectives.
-Students in each group agree on the order amongst themselves, then stand facing the other students, holding the flash cards, while observers agree or disagree and make suggestions.
+Students in each group agree on the order among themselves, then stand facing the other students, holding the flash cards, while observers agree or disagree and make suggestions.

-Examples of sentences: Our teacher is wearing a blue cotton sweatshirt.
+Our teacher is wearing a blue cotton sweatshirt.

 Who is driving the new blue Toyota?